In the Latter Days – Jeremiah 30

 And it is the time of Jacob’s trouble,

-Context with other scriptures suggests that this is a dual prophecy, perhaps first referring to the near-term, as at this point, Judah was about to be taken into Babylon, but will be saved out of it.
-It also seems to be a reference to a much later and more difficult event for Israel to go through.
-This second event will be global and will occur near the end of Gentile world history.
+Contextual comparison with other scriptures and prophets suggests that this is a dual prophecy, perhaps first referring to the near-term, as at this point, Judah was about to be taken into Babylon, and will be saved out of it.
+But it also seems to be a reference to a much later and more difficult event for Israel to go through, in the latter days.
+This second, global event will occur near the end of Gentile world history.
 It is sometimes referred to as the Day of the Lord, or the Great Tribulation.

-Both Old Testament prophets and New Testament teachings tell us that in the latter days, Israel will be regathered after a second scattering among the nations and be returned into the land of their ancestors.
-This second time they will find themselves in a position of world prominence as a kingdom of priests, fulfilling the Lord’s original intention for them.
-At that time, God will live and reign among them in the person of Jesus Christ, whom they will recognize as their Messiah upon His return to deliver them in their day of trouble.
+Both Old Testament prophets and New Testament writers teach us that in the latter days, Israel will be regathered after a second scattering among the nations, and be returned into the land of their ancestors.
+This second time, they will find themselves in a position of world prominence as a kingdom of priests, fulfilling the Lord’s original intention for them as a spiritual light to the world.
+In that day, God will live and reign among them in the person of Jesus Christ, whom they will finally recognize as their Messiah upon His return and deliverance of them in their day of trouble.

 There are several indications from various prophets of a time of great turmoil for the people of Israel towards the end times of human government.
-Referred to by several as the Day of the Lord, or by Jeremiah’s expression here, the time of Jacob’s trouble, they refer to an episode of suffering that the nation will experience before being saved and delivered by the Lord.
-After this final conflict of good versus evil, God will at last install Himself as absolute ruler on the earth, ending many centuries of Gentile rule and bringing in an eternal era of justice and peace for the world.
+Referred to by several as the Day of the Lord, or using Jeremiah’s expression here, the Time of Jacob’s trouble, they refer to an episode of suffering that the nation will experience before ultimately being saved and delivered by the appearance of the Lord.
+After this final conflict of good versus evil, God will at last install Himself on the throne, in the person of Jesus, as absolute ruler on the earth, ending many centuries of Gentile rule and bringing in an eternal era of justice and peace for the world.

 Reflection

-No matter what trouble comes our way, God has promised to never leave us nor forsake us.
-He will make a way and deliver us through it as we lean on Him for strength and provision, and rely upon His unending grace, mercy, and love to bring us through safely to the other side.
+No matter what troubles come our way, as believers, God has promised to never leave us nor forsake us.
+He will make a way to deliver us through, whatever our challenge is, as we call upon and lean on Him for strength and provision.
+Relying upon His unending grace, mercy, and love, the Spirit of Jesus will be with us to bring us safely through to the other side, granting us a peace that passes all human understanding.

-Lord, thank You for Your loving presence and total forgiveness for me today.
-Help me to be more like the person I want to be, one that reflects Your image and brings honor and pleasure to You and generosity and love to others.
+Lord Jesus, thank You for Your loving presence and for granting me total forgiveness for my sins.
+Help me to become a person who reflects Your image, bringing honor and pleasure to You and generosity and love to others.
+Teach us to forgive as You have forgiven us.
+Thank You that You will always be with us, even unto our latter days.
 In Jesus’ name we pray, Amen.